john-yuan/graphql-toolkit/packages/graphql/README.md

       // Selecting the fields we want to fetch.
       code: true,

-      // We can also use numbers, for it is shorter than boolean.
+      // We can also use numbers, for they are shorter than booleans.
       // Zero will be treated as `false`.
 Any other value will be
       // treated as `true`.
       name: 1,